-- The project will consist of hardware construction and firmware development and is expected to require approximately 100 hours to complete. - Project teams will consist of one to three team members.
-No teams of 4 or more will be allowed under any conditions, without exception. - Projects will be defended on the last class day during class hours. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.
+- The project will consist of hardware construction and firmware development and it is expected that it will take approximately 100 hours to complete. - Projects will be individual student assignments. - Projects will be defended on the last class day during class hours with interim deadlines for hardware construction and some software milestones. - A lab in 148NH is available to construct the hardware portion of your project and test your project, provided you attend a mandatory lab safety orientation.